 Guitars

 I would listen to Judy Collins and dream of growing up to sound just like her.
 Gordon Lightfoot, John Denver, I fell in love with ballads, and enjoyed playing and singing stories that would capture the imagination.
 Just like reading a good book.
 My first guitar student was my best friend in sixth grade.
 She wanted to play guitar with me, and her parents bought her this huge 12-string.
 She had to work so hard to press down those strings with her young hand.
 But she learned quickly, and we shared many hours of music together.
-Little did I know that forty years later I would still be teaching people to play and sing with their guitars!
-And did I mention, Scott got me a pink solid body electric guitar at a point in time!
+Little did I know that five decades later I would still be teaching people to play and sing with their guitars!

 High School Guitar

-Scott in High School (1976)
+Electric Guitar (Scott in High School 1976)

 (Scott) My two oldest brothers graduated high school in the 1960s, and listened to lots of the Beatles, Santana, other guitar-based groups.
 I remember when one of them bought a junkie used electric guitar, put a fantastic candy emerald green paint job on it with about a thousand coats of clear, and made a lot of noise playing it through my dad's stereo console (a huge piece of furniture stereo aficionado's would build to house early high fidelity equipment).
 This fad passed, and they grew up and left home.
 My closest brother had an acoustic guitar that he never did much with, and one day in 10th grade one of my good friends asked me if I wanted to learn to play.
 I was doing lots of vocal and keyboard music at the time, so I thought "why not?".
 I think she showed me perhaps 3 or 4 chords, and I was lit on fire.
 I bought my first guitar (a cruddy used 1969 Harmony H82 Rebel semi-hollow body electric) for $60 at a pawn shop, and my dad sprung $100 for a low end Univox amp.